 I will admit that using a REAL testosterone booster like Test Charge makes a world of difference for more ‘seasoned’ men like myself who are experiencing a natural decline in hormone levels due to the aging process.

-The bottom line is this: I have not seen any research suggesting Tribulus is harmful to take.
+The bottom line is this: Research does not suggest Tribulus is harmful.
 However, spending money on something that probably isn’t going to provide the intended benefit certainly IS harmful to one’s bank account.